zach-wahrer/mpv/README.md

 2. On your MySQL server, create a table called `mpv`.
 Create a user and give them access to it.
 Or see next section on how to setup database from docker.

 3. Rename `config.sample.py` to `config.py`.
 Open it and change the listed variables.
-You'll need a Mountain Project API key, which you can get [here](https://www.mountainproject.com/data).
-The `TEST_ACCT` variable is an email address connected to a Mountain Project account.
-It allows users to run the app without an account (via the link on the index page) and still show data.
+See the **Configuration** section below for help.

 4. From your root project directory, run `python -m app.setup.db_setup`.
 This will create and populate the required key tables in the MPV database.